ifnesi/kafka-pyrallel-consumer/README.md

 - `max_concurrency` (int): Specifies the number of concurrent threads for handling consumed messages.
 The default is 3.
 - `ordering` (bool): When `True` (default), it hashes the message key, divides it, and assigns it to the corresponding queue/thread to maintain message order.
 If `False`, it randomly allocates the first message to a queue/thread and uses round-robin allocation for subsequent keys.
 - `record_handler` (function): A function to process messages within each thread, taking a single parameter `msg` as returned from a `consumer.poll` call.
+- `max_queue_lag` (int): Max total queue(s) size, if that number is reached the polling will be automatically paused.
+The default is 1024.

 Deduplicate messages messages within the topic partitions:
 - `dedup_by_key` (bool): Deduplicate messages by the Key.
 The default is False.
 To deduplicate messages by Key and Value, set both `dedup_by_key` and `dedup_by_value` as True.